fastapi/fastapi/docs/tutorial/extra-models.md

 * The **database model** would probably need to have a hashed password.

 !!! danger
     Never store user's plaintext passwords.
-Always store a secure hash that you can then verify.
+Always store a "secure hash" that you can then verify.

+    If you don't know, you will learn what a "password hash" is in the <a href="/tutorial/security/simple-oauth2/#password-hashing" target="_blank">security chapters</a>.

 ## Multiple models